Overnight in Segovia: Castle, Cobblestone Streets, Ancient Aqueduct

 Located only 90 minutes north of Madrid, this medieval place offers narrow cobblestone streets, a plaza with a large 500-year-old church, the engineering marvel of a 2000-year-old Roman aqueduct, and fairytale looking castle.

-With my return to Spain as a grown-up, I was anxious see this place through my more experience eyes and with my wife and friends.
+With my return to Spain as a grown-up, I was anxious to see this place through my more experienced eyes and with my wife and friends.

-My goal this visit was to enjoy Segovia at a slower pace and to arrive in the late afternoon.
-By doing this we would miss the hordes of day trippers and enjoy its night time serenity and as well as get a jump on the morning day trippers.
+My goal for this visit was to enjoy Segovia at a slower pace and to arrive in the late afternoon.
+By doing this we would miss the hordes of day-trippers and enjoy its night time serenity and as well as get a jump on the morning crowds.